 Slime is still going strong!
 We’ve made all kinds of slime recipes, both with Borax and without!
-Our latest version is the fluffy slime with sta-flo ever, and we had so much fun making and playing with it.
+Our latest version is the best fluffy slime recipe ever, and we had so much fun making and playing with it.

 My daughter even took it in a plastic bag to play with friends and it was the hit of their tween sleepover.
 The girls called it the best slime ever.

 Because of the shaving cream, this fluffy slime has a nice scent and leaves your hands feeling soft and conditioned!